WWmore/DOS/README.md

 ## Contributions

 <!-- ### Project Background and Evolution -->
-ArchGeo, initially developed by [Davide Pellis](https://scholar.google.com/citations?user=JnocFM4AAAAJ&hl=en), originated from TU Wien's research in architectural geometry and has since evolved through projects at KAUST and Xi'an Jiaotong University.
+ArchGeo, initially developed by [Davide Pellis](https://scholar.google.com/citations?user=JnocFM4AAAAJ&hl=en), originated from TU Wien's research in Architectural Geometry and has since evolved through projects at KAUST and Xi'an Jiaotong University.
 This journey has resulted in around 20 high-quality academic publications.
 Its core algorithms can be integrated with Rhino3D's Grasshopper plugin, significantly aiding in the design of [large-scale grid shells](https://github.com/WWmore/compute.rhino3d).
 This integration exemplifies ArchGeo's pivotal role in advancing geometric design and construction.

 <!-- ### Features and User Benefits -->